cbdso/aws-serverless-security-workshop/docs/06-waf/README.md

 1. Next you will create 2 different conditions.
 Let's start with a condition to restrict the maximum size of request body:

 	* Go to **Size constraint conditions** section, click **Create condition**
-	* Give the condition a name, like `LargeBodyMatch`
+	* Give the condition a unique nameprefixed with your username, like `USERNAME-LargeBodyMatch`
 	* In Filter settings, add a filer on
 		*  	**Part of the request to filter on**: body
 		*  **Comparison operator**: Greater than